akshaybadola/pndconf/README.md

 - charts.js file in settings should be replaced with the correct file.
 - `csl` files, according to the styles required should be procured and put in the settings/csl directory.
 - See `pandocwatch --help` for a list of options.

+## Todo

+- [ ] Clean the code up
+- [ ] Issue warning when incompatible options are used --biblatex and pandoc-citeproc conflict e.g.
+- [ ] Remove blog generator as that's a separate repo now.